iFaxity/interlinqed/README.md

 Docs
 --------------------------

-The typedoc are available [here](https://ifaxity.github.io/interlinqed).
+The typedoc is available [here](https://ifaxity.github.io/interlinqed).
+Only available for the latest version.

 Testing
 --------------------------